codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_4xx.rst

 We'll try to point out the most important considerations here.

 To upgrade your project, we figured out two major tasks you have to work on.
-First of all there are some general adjustment, which are significant to every project and have to be handled.
-The second one are the Libraries, on which CodeIgniter is built up and contain some of the most important functions.
+First of all, there are some general adjustments which are significant to every project and have to be handled.
+The second one are the libraries in which CodeIgniter is built up and contain some of the most important functions.
-These Libraries operate seperate from each other, so you have to look at them one by one.
+These libraries operate separately from each other, so you have to look at them one by one.

 **Do read the user guide** before embarking on a project conversion!